All Episodes

 Let's talk about these two whistleblowers.

-Let's talk about uh how Hunter Biden was treated, and let's talk about the consequences they face for being whistleblowers.
+Let's talk about how Hunter Biden was treated, and let's talk about the consequences they face for being whistleblowers.

-I always thought Democrats praise whistleblowers.
+I always thought Democrats praised whistleblowers.

-Well, I'll tell you, Sean, uh Democrats, they change their opinions on the subject depending on who they are targeting.
+Well, I'll tell you, Sean, Democrats, they change their opinions on the subject depending on who they are targeting.

-I'll just I'll just tell you that.
+I'll just tell you that.

-But we set up this whistleblower um hotline in my first week as chairman of the Ways and Means Committee for any IRS employee to come to us for anything that we should look at.
+But we set up this whistleblower hotline in my first week as chairman of the Ways and Means Committee for any IRS employee to come to us for anything that we should look at.

-And we've had numerous whistleblowers, but the two today that we released their their depositions, actually it's over 14 hours of depositions, they voluntarily came to us because they were IRS investigators of the Hunter Biden um tax investigation case, like you said, since 2018.
+And we had numerous whistleblowers, but the two today that we released their depositions, actually, it's over 14 hours of depositions.

 Absolutely.

-But also what's more concerning is that the whistleblower statements are backing up that the Department of Justice interfered in the investigation into Hunter Biden's clear tax issues with a delay, divulge and deny campaign that ultimately shielded him by allowing the statute of limitations to pass in the first few tax years, 2014 and 2015.
+But also what's more concerning is that the whistleblower statements are backing up that the Department of Justice interfered in the investigation into Hunter Biden's clear tax issues with a delay, divulge, and deny campaign that ultimately shielded him by allowing the statute of limitations to pass in the first few tax years, 2014 and 2015.

 Some of the items that came up, Sean, were absolutely atrocious of what they did.

-For example, let me let me explain what this means here.
+Well, let me explain what this means here.

 Is that correct?

-That's exactly another example of how they were trying to um stand in the way of these IRS investigators.
+That's exactly another example of how they were trying to stand in the way of these IRS investigators.

 These whistleblowers said that they requested the IRS laptop so they could look into it.